 10. Advanced Yielding

 Many horses will naturally brace or push back against pressure on their body.
 You may have noticed this in how horses sometimes rebalancing weight into the exact hoof you are trying to pick up, or lean into pressure exerted on a flank.
-This is an innate behavior that, in the wild, helps a horse stay balanced and upright, but behavior that should be corrected prior to saddle training.
+This is an innate behavior that, in the wild, helps a horse stay balanced and upright, but a behavior that should be corrected prior to saddle training.

 A horse that braces against pressure won’t respond sensitively to leg cues or half-halts later in their training.
 To begin creating this soft and responsive yielding-to-pressure that will create a easy-to-ride and flexible horse, begin training your horse to move in response to pressure on various points of their body: